allenai/s2orc/README.md

 Please request access to S2ORC through this short [Google Form](https://forms.gle/22UvYXMzAYHaBbUv7) and we'll send you URLs to download the dataset.
 It's just a few questions like your email, what version you'd like, and whether you'd like to receive email updates.

 Please note that we're only releasing S2ORC for non-commercial use.
-Please make sure to see the [ODC-BY](https://opendatacommons.org/licenses/by/1-0/) for the terms of usage.
+Please make sure to see the [CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/) for the terms of usage.

 #### Valid release versions